puppetlabs/gatling-puppet-load-test/jenkins-integration/razor/README.md

 will handle the work of automatically bootstrapping a Puppet agent that is configured to talk to their PE master.

-Note that whenever these box are reprovisioned, they will end up creating a new certificate, and we will need to work with the Ops team to get the old certificate removed and the new certificate signed.
+Note that whenever these boxes are reprovisioned, they will end up creating a new certificate, and we will need to work with the Ops team to get the old certificate removed and the new certificate signed.